yeahreum/wserver/README.md

 # Start your YDWS with the following command.

 ```
-Your wallet will function as a node when you start your wallet.
+Your wallet will function as a node when you start your wallet. (open Yeahreum Wallet)
 ```